CAIDA/watchtower-sentry/README.md

 [JSON](examples/example-config.json) and
 [YAML](examples/example-config.yaml).

-A `config.json` file in the same directory that you run `graphite-beacon` from will be used automatically.
+A `config.json` file in the same directory that you run `watchtower-sentry` from will be used automatically.

 #### Setup alerts